 Why This Recipe Leads to Sweet Success

 - What's the best chocolate for chocolate chip cookies?
 This answer is definitely a very personal one, but I love using dark chocolate specifically to balance the sweet, classic chocolate chip cookie base.
-I also personally like to mix up my chip shape/size for some variety in my molten chocolate pockets and overall cookie texture.
+Using some high quality chocolate and mixing up the chip shape/size for some variety in the molten chocolate pockets is also important for that bakery style taste.
 So, for this recipe I personally used half Hershey's Special Dark Chocolate Chips and half Cocoa Barry 60% pistols.
 But feel free to use whatever chocolatey combo sounds tasty to you!

 - Bake em' now or later!
 Since chocolate chip cookies are always a good idea, I've also written full instructions on freezing chocolate chip cookie dough and exactly how to bake them from just mixed, chilled, and frozen temps!